appac/notes-on/nodejs/nodejs:event_loop.md

 Executes callbacks scheduled by `setTimeout()` and `setInterval()`.

-Since other operations can delay the execution of a timers callback, a timer only dictates the minimum amount of time *after* with a callback can be executed, rather than the exact time at which it will execute.
+Since other operations can delay the execution of a timers callback, a timer only dictates the minimum amount of time *after* which a callback can be executed, rather than the exact time at which it will execute.

 This means that if you `setTimeout()` for *n* ms, the event loop would wait at least *n* ms before executing the callback.
-However, if in waiting some other operation had some immediate callback to be dealt with that took, say, 15ms, the total time before the timeout callback would be executed would be at least *n*+15.
+However if whilst waiting,some other operation had some immediate callback to be dealt with that took 15ms, the total time before the timeout callback would be executed would be at least *n*+15.

 ### I/O Callbacks